-To support unit coordinators, course directors and course teams an ICDF Sharepoint Site has been created.
+We've created an ICDF SharePoint Site to support unit coordinators, course directors and course teams.
+To support unit coordinators, course directors and course teams an ICDF SharePoint Site has been created.
 This site guides staff through the three-phases of ICDF, outlining the processes and expected outputs for each phase.
 The site also contains toolkits and resources to support the design and enhancement of the programmes and subsequent modules.

 If you are leading revalidation or evaluation of an Ulster programme, please register for the ICDF Institutional Workshops.
-These workshops will be delivered on a yearly basis, starting in January.
+These workshops will be delivered on a yearly basis in Semester II.
 It is recommended that you attend the workshops prior to the Academic Year that your Programme is being evaluated/revalidated.